JeremieLitzler/vueschool-course/course-pinia-the-enjoyable-vue-store.md

 ```

 Doing so remove the need to use `$patch` and it shows a clear mutation timeline with a start and end event showing the action call.

-## Local vs Global state

-When data is used,

-- in a component context,
-- in limited scenario (a single click of button, even if it repeated),

-Storing that data in the global state isn't necessary.

-If the data is bubbling up only one level up, it isn't necessary as well.

-Also, if other components don't mutate the data but use it, props are sufficient.

 ## Getters with Pinia